klane11/react_graphql/README.md

-# Firstbase Frontend Coding Challenge
+# React, Typescript and GraphQL project

 ### Use Cases
 * As a user I should be able to view the entire employee directory